vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 #### 2.10.1.
 Override files

-The structure in the `overrides` directory must mirror the directory structure of the original theme, as any file in the overrides directory will replace the file with the same name which is part of the original theme.
-Besides, further assets may also be put in the overrides directory.
+The structure in the `overrides` directory must mirror the directory structure of the original theme, as any file in the overridden directory will replace the file with the same name which is part of the original theme.
+Besides, further assets may also be put in the overridden directory.

 ```sh
 .